michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0132.md

 - adj: not subjected to chemical or physical treatment
 - adj: (of a specimen for study under a microscope) not treated with a reagent or dye
 ### Family
+- treated: ill-treated, retreated, untreated+
+- entreat: entreated, entreating, entreats
+- ill-treat: ill-treating
+- mistreat: mistreated, mistreating, mistreatment, mistreats
+- mistreatment: mistreatments
-treated: ill-treated, retreated, untreated+;entreat: entreated, entreating, entreats;ill-treat: ill-treating;mistreat: mistreated, mistreating, mistreatment, mistreats;mistreatment: mistreatments;treat: entreat, ill-treat, mistreat, treated, treater, treating, treatment, treats;treater: treaters;treatment: ill-treatment, treatments
+- treat: entreat, ill-treat, mistreat, treated, treater, treating, treatment, treats
+- treater: treaters
+- treatment: ill-treatment, treatments
 ### Examples
 - Under the city program, replacement trees will be lining streets as untreated ash trees die.
 - In other cases, these distant possessions nag away like an untreated sore tooth.